webbhm/NerdFarm/README.md

 # NerdFarm
 Code for the building of the NerdFarm brain
 4/27/2019 - The code and build are working and stable.
-At this time there is no version tagging, so just pull the master
+12/1/2019 - Modify persistence so can also (optionally) save to Google Sheets At this time there is no version tagging, so just pull the master
 ## Background